emuraton/react-patterns/README.md

 };
 ```

-This component has great UI flexibility, this is extremly powerful when you want to implement multiples variants of a component.
+This component has great UI flexibility and is extremely powerful when you want to implement multiple variants of a component.
 For example, the user can change the SubComponents’ order or define which one should be displayed.

+## <a name="customhookspattern">Custom hooks Pattern</a>

+First thing first; what are hooks?
+From react documentation:
+> "Hooks are a new addition in React 16.8.
+They let you use state and other React features without writing a class."

+But they are also far more because React allows you to build your own hooks.
+If you want more information about hooks, you can dig in https://reactjs.org/docs/hooks-intro.html

+Preciously you were probably using `HOC` or `Render props` patterns, which were good patterns but could also be quite painful to use.
+The most frequent one is the "wrapper hell".
+Who looked at an application in React devtools and never saw a huge block of wrapper components nested deeply inside each other?
+This can make debugging and improving perfomance quite difficult.
+Now, here the cool part, customs hooks let you extract component logic into reusable function.